 The Dancing Column

-Joseph Rykwert is one of the major architectural historians of this century, and The Dancing Column is his most controversial and challenging work to date.
+Joseph Rykwert is one of the major architectural historians of this century, whose full humanistic understanding of architecture and its historical significance is unrivaled.
+The Dancing Column is certain to be his most controversial and challenging work to date.
 A decade in preparation, it is a deeply erudite, clearly written, and wide-ranging deconstruction of the system of column and beam known as the "orders of architecture," tracing the powerful and persistent analogy between columns and/or buildings and the human body.